satnet-project/generic-client/docs/structureClient.rst

 |               |                          | run                    |
 +---------------+--------------------------+------------------------+

+An object class inherited from the class QThread.
+Used to manage the thread that handles text console.

 .. py:function:: __init__(self)

+    Class initialization.

 .. py:function:: run(self)

+    Method main thread.
+Collect the text from the queue and output as a signal.

 +---------------+--------------------------+------------------------+
 | Module        | Class                    | Methods                |